 This feature enables Power Limit 2 override.
-If set to Disabled, the BIOS will program a default power limit and power limit time window.
+If this feature is set to Disabled, the BIOS will program a default power limit and power limit time window.
 The options are Disabled and Enabled.

 Power Limit 2

 Enter a value for Power Limit 2.
 The default is 113750.